Variational certification of quantum devices: Comparison of the procedures

 \subsection{Accuracy of the procedures}

 The second aspect of both considered procedures is their accuracy.

 First of all, VQFE was developed as a low-rank approximation of the fidelity.
-In a similar manner, SSFB provide tighter bounds if the input density matrices are low-rank.
+In a similar manner, SSFB provides tighter bounds if the input density matrices are low-rank.
 Thus both certification procedures are better suited for devices operating on low-rank matrices.
 This translates to the operations with smaller number of Kraus operators~\cite{miszczak2011singular}.

 On the other hand, one should note that the bounds obtained by VQFE certification can be tightened monotonically with the rank of the approximation used.
-Thus the accuracy of the certification can be refined to achieve the required threshold.
+Thus, the accuracy of the certification can be refined to achieve the required threshold.
 SSFB certification does not provide such mechanisms.

-To investigate the behaviour of the SSFB and VQFE certification procedures we provide the analysis of the bounds obtained by both methods for the case of random quantum operations~\cite{bruzda2000operations}.
+To investigate the behaviour of the SSFB and VQFE certification procedures we provide the analysis of the bounds obtained by both methods for the case of random quantum operations~\cite{bruzda2000operations,kukulski2020generating}.
+Sampling over the set of quantum operations has potential applications in quantum computing and quantumm information theory, in particular for investigating the properties of quantum circuits~\cite{lu2020direct,sim2020user-specified,thinh2019practical}, analysing data from randomized experiments \cite{granade2017QInfer}, and process tomography~\cite{knee2018quantum}.

 For the purpose of the presented study we utilize the implementation of the random operations generation procedure provided in \cite{miszczak2020qi, miszczak2012generating,miszczak2013employing}.
+To sample the space of quantum operations we generate a square matrix $X$ of $N^2\times M$ from the complex Ginibre ensemble~\cite{ginibre1965statistical} with elements being complex random Gaussian variables.
+By taking the partial trace of matrix $GG^\dagger$ over the first subsystem and subsequently normalizing the results we obtain a random dynamical matrix,